Elementor vs Gutenberg: Key Differences Between Them

 Elementor offers managed WordPress hosting powered by Google Cloud.
 It comes with almost everything you need to create a full-fledged website.
 They are the premium page builder plugin, WordPress hosting, and Hello theme.

-In case you face any technical hassle with your WordPress site, you’ll get dedicated support from them.
-Elementor hosting uses 285+ Cloudflare’s content delivery network so you can quickly deliver your cached assets from users’ closest locations.
+If you encounter technical difficulties with your WordPress site, you’ll receive dedicated support from Elementor hosting.
+Elementor hosting uses 285+ Cloudflare’s content delivery network, so you can quickly deliver your cached assets from users’ closest locations.

 In addition to these, you’ll get unlimited scalability, DDoS protection, SSL certificate, auto security updates, on-demand auto backups, database access, email boxes, etc.